DanTappan/Pi-Kiosk/README.md

 ## Supported devices

 This package works on any Raspberry Pi model.
-It will probably work on any similar single-board-computer running a variant of DFebian, but the installations scripts may need to be tweaked.
+It has also been installed on an [Orange Pi Zero 3](http://www.orangepi.org/), running the [Armbian Bookworm image](https://www.armbian.com/orange-pi-zero-3/).
+It will probably work on any similar single-board-computer running a variant of Debian, but the installations scripts may need to be tweaked.

 Lower end models, like a Pi Zero W with only 512MB of memory, will not be able to display dynamic web pages, for example a moving GIF image, but can handle static images.
 For a Pi Zero it is recommended to use the Legacy Bullseye image, or older, to save memory.
 To save additional memory, use Midori instead of Chromium.
 Chromium is not supported on the 32 bit Bookworm image.